CtrlK

 Distinctiveness Conflict Risk

 'Airship' as a product name provides some distinctiveness, but 'manage data, records, and automate workflows' is extremely generic and could overlap with many other integration skills.
-Without Airship-specific terminology, the non-name portions could conflict with other data/workflow tools.
+Without Airship-specific terminology, it risks conflicting with other data management or workflow automation skills.

 2 / 3